 2. Ask the council to agree to a payment arrangement

-Make an offer based on what you can afford.
-You can show your council your budget to prove you are offering what you can afford.
+Use your budget to make an offer to them and prove you are offering what you can afford.

-3. Check if you can pay less each year
+3. Check if you can pay less on council tax

 4. Let the council know if you are getting debt advice